Bombay Gymkhana: Sports

-A long building which serves as the lobby, table tennis area, badminton court, restaurant and lounge connects the two roads.
-The region between the building and the lane is a large ground.
-It is very difficult to get membership into this exclusive club.

-Cricket is played here in the winter months, and rugby and football in the monsoon months.
+A long building which serves as the lobby, table tennis area, badminton court.
+Cricket is played here in the winter months, rugby and football in the monsoon months.
 This used to be major centre for the erstwhile Bombay Pentangular cricket matches.
-The ground had the distinction of hosting India's first home Test cricket match starting on 15 December 1933, captained by CK Nayudu.
+The ground had the distinction of hosting India's first home test cricket match starting on 15 December 1933, captained by CK Nayudu.
 Temporary stands were put up at the ground to accommodate a record crowd of 50,000 people, with tickets selling at five times their usual price.
 The match is remembered for Lala Amarnath's century, noted to be one of the best innings played in Indian cricket.
 The ground has not hosted any senior matches since the Brabourne Stadium took its place in 1937, replacing the ground as the venue for the Bombay Pentangular as well as international matches.
 The ground also has the distinction of hosting the first international test cricket match played by the disabled, on 10 December 2002 between India and England.
 The one-day match was won by India.
 The Australia national cricket team used the grounds to practice prior to their clash with India at the 1996 Cricket World Cup.
 In 2004, the India women's team played a One Day International versus Australia at Bombay Gymkhana.
 In March 2010, Mumbai Indians played a practice match at the ground ahead of the IPL Season.
 Later in the year, Canada played a match against a Bombay Gymkhana team to prepare for the 2011 Cricket World Cup.
 The ground also hosts a national rugby competition, and has hosted matches against Sri Lanka and other South Asian teams as a part of the HSBC Sevens Asia circuit.
 It has also hosted national and international squash tournaments.

-Bombay Gymkhana houses three badminton courts, five squash courts, six tennis courts, six tables for billiards and snooker, one swimming pool and a fitness centre.

-Originally, only men could gain membership of the club.
-Women were able to join from the early 2000s.